DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/sources/t4c.md

         will get access to the repository during the next session start.
         The session token will not be updated for existing/open sessions.

-## Unlink a TeamForCapella repository from a project model
+## Unlink a TeamForCapella Repository from a Project Model

 1. Select the TeamForCapella reference/integration from the list.
 1. Click on `Unlink` and confirm.